+If Kaiser Permanente Baldwin Park is not affected, HCC staff may be placed on alert status.
 However, a single point of contact should be identified to coordinate any requested mutual aid from the RCC.
 Local and state officials may proclaim a local emergency and state of an emergency, respectively.

-4. Full Activation
+D. Full Activation

-A major emergency occurs in or near the region and overwhelming the Medical Center's capability to adequately respond.
-The HCC will be fully activated.
+A major emergency occurs in or near the Region impacting two or more medical centers and overwhelming the capability to adequately respond.
+The Baldwin Park HCC will be fully activated.
 State and/or federal resources are required in local jurisdictions.
 Such disasters could include a major earthquake causing substantial damage in the community.
-A local proclamation and State declaration of an emergency may be made by local and State officials respectively.
-All HCC staff will assist in assembling response resources (supplies and equipment) in preparation for response
+A local emergency and state of an emergency will be proclaimed by local and state officials respectively.